salesforcecli/plugin-packaging/messages/bundle_version_create_list.md

 # flags.verbose.summary

-Display additional information at a slight performance cost.
-Additional information includes the version name and number for each package bundle version creation request.
+Display additional information, such as the version name and number for each package bundle version creation request.

 # flags.created-last-days.summary